Relief for chronic sinusitis

 The only thing that may seem more daunting than enrolling in Medicare is understanding its ins and outs.
-There are many details to learn and decisions to be made.
-And everyone has a different story or opinion about their experience.
+There are many details to review and decisions to be made.

-Medicare is a health care program for people turning 65, retiring or on disability for two or more years.
-It's accepted throughout the U.S. and its properties, such as Samoa and Guam, and most doctors, hospitals and health care organizations accept it.
+Medicare, a health care program for people turning 65, retiring or on disability for two or more years, is accepted throughout the U.S. and its properties, such as Samoa and Guam.
+Most doctors, hospitals and health care organizations accept it.

 How Medicare works